Outgunned Ukrainian soldiers near Bakhmut wait for more Western ammo

 “Today is not too busy,” says Set, a boyish IT worker from Kyiv turned platoon commander, as the sound of outgoing artillery echoes in the distance.

-The six men under his command, ranging in age from their early 20s to 50 years old, have been manning a Soviet-built D30 howitzer here for more than two weeks, firing 155mm shells at Russian positions near Bakhmut.
+The six men under his command, ranging in age from their early 20s to 50 years old, have been manning a Soviet-built D30 howitzer here for more than two weeks, firing 122mm shells at Russian positions near Bakhmut.

 Once a peaceful salt-mining town of roughly 70,000 inhabitants, Bakhmut has become over the past six months the epicentre of the fighting in eastern Ukraine, with both Russian conscripts – or “mobiks” as the Ukrainians call them – and the notorious Wagner paramilitary group pushing to capture it, despite the town's dubious strategic value.